UWB-Adv-Data-Vis/First-Rmd-Git/README.md

 # First-Rmd-Git
-First R markdown Assignment in Github: Template.
+First R markdown Assignment in Github

-#Finding the assignment on GitHub
+# Finding the assignment on GitHub

 Git is a powerful tool for tracking the development of your code and working collaboratively with carefully controlled versioning.